CodeYourFuture/The-Piscine/Project-Shared-Bookmarks/README.md

 - The list of bookmarks must be shown in reverse chronological order
 - Each bookmark has a title, description and created at timestamp displayed
 - Each bookmark’s title is a link to the bookmark’s URL
+- Each bookmark's "Copy to clipboard" button must copy the URL of the bookmark
+- Each bookmark's like counter works independently, and persists data across sessions
 - The website must contain a form with inputs for a URL, a title, and a description.
 The form should have a submit button.
 - Submitting the form adds a new bookmark for the relevant user only
 - After creating a new bookmark, the list of bookmarks for the current user is shown, including the new bookmark